This section describes the more important aspects of page handling.

 The function keys are set up as X resources.
 It is possible to set up both system default and user-defined X resources, allowing you to customize your environment.
 The X resources are defined in a file that is common for all SDT users, namely

-To program the function keys, insert following lines anywhere into the SDT file:
+To program the function keys, insert following lines anywhere into the SDT

-Omitting to define some of the function keys is permissible.
+Note: Omitting to define some of the function keys is permissible. |

 You can define your own function keys.
 You do this by defining the X resources described above in a personal copy of the definition file and to store that file it into your home directory:

-Alternatively, any directory designated by the environment variable XAPPLRESDIR can be used.
+Alternatively, any directory designated by the environment variable XAPPLRESDIR

 You may change the font faces and font sizes used in the textual objects displayed by the SDL Editor.
 All textual objects use the same font faces and font sizes, meaning that you can neither change them individually nor change them during an SDL Editor session.